OpenRC/openrc/user-guide.md

 This allows to print colour-coded status notices and other things.
 To make the output consistent the bundled service scripts all use ebegin/eend to print nice messages.

+# User services

+OpenRC supports managing services for users.

+The init scripts are loaded from /etc/user.d/init.d and
+${XDG_CONFIG_HOME:-${HOME}/.config}/openrc/init.d, with the latter taking priority.

+User services should have `#!/.../openrc-run --user` as the shebang.

+An instance of openrc --user is automatically instantiated when the user logs in via a pam module, from the `user` system init script, as user.<username>.